davidmoshal/vue-typescript-poi-starter/README.md

 Test repo to figure out optimal use of these technologies:

-- Poi
+- Poi V9 (webpack 3)
-- Typescript
+- Typescript 2.7
 - Vue
 - Jest
 - AgGrid
 - Less and Scss